mtigas/django-staticutils/README.md

 If you want to be totally under the hashed-asset system you'd do this instead:

-    django-admin.py hashedstaticclear #removes old files so this deploy is only the latest django-admin.py hashstatic --link #symlink, not copy, source files django-admin.py collectstatic --hashed-only
+    django-admin.py clearhashedstatic #removes old files so this deploy is only the latest django-admin.py hashstatic --link #symlink, not copy, source files django-admin.py collectstatic --hashed-only